Coming on September 9, 2020!

-In fact, in many parts of the United States, most housing was built more than a generation ago to serve a population of family households, generally consisting of two parents and two or more children.
+In fact, in many parts of the United States, most housing units were built more than a generation ago to serve a population of family households, generally consisting of two parents and at least two children.

 But America circa 2020 is a nation in which the dominant household type, accounting for nearly 30 percent of all households, consists of single adults living alone.

-By 2030, 1 in 5 people in the nation will be age 65 or over.
-And it’s projected that by 2034, older adults will outnumber children (defined as individuals under 18) for the first time ever.
+By 2030, one in five people in the U.S. will be age 65 or over.
+And it’s projected that by 2034, older adults will outnumber children under 18 for the first time ever.

 That’s where the AARP HomeFit Guide comes in.

-The guide examines what makes a house or apartment age-friendly and suggests the kinds of modifications that can be implemented so a home can become safer, more comfortable and a better fit for its residents — of every age.
+The guide examines what makes a home aging-friendly and suggests the kinds of designs and modifications that can make a home safer, more comfortable and a better "fit" for its residents — of every age.